Introduction

 rules

 List of rules that the LLM should follow.
-These are inserted into the system message for all chat requests.
+These are concatenated into the system message for all Agent, Chat, and Edit requests.
+See the rules deep dive for details.

 prompts